-Each week you will begin with the presentations of the lesson in Canvas or LingroHub (as described on pp. 5-6).
-Here you will find video presentations, grammar and vocabulary notes, and PowerPoint presentations on the lesson's grammar and vocabulary content.
-Make sure to review and study all LingroHub presentations included in the lesson before beginning the activities/quizzes.
+Each week you will begin with the presentations of the lesson in Canvas or MyLab Spanish (as described on pp. 4-5).
+Here you will find video presentations, written explanations, and PowerPoint presentations on the lesson's grammar and vocabulary content.
+Review and study all presentations included in the lesson before beginning the activities/quizzes.
+Make sure to view all the MyLab presentations and complete all the MyLab online quizzes under the View All Course Materials tab, so you can have access to all instructional content and assigned activities.